JolantaMise/BehindTheNameProject/README.md

       4. Click button "Sign In";
       Expected Result: In the Main page table data cell the usser name Vasara will appear.

-*Sign in using incorrect email adress*
+*1.2 Sign in using incorrect email adress*

      1. Go to the main page;
-     2. Click on Sign In
+     2. Click on Sign In;
      3. Enter Sign In user details: test email address:liepavasara336@gmail.com; test password: NetikrasSlaptazodis336
      4. Click button "Sign In";
      Expected result: The same page will remain, but below the login fields the red text "Password is not valid for this username." will appear.

+ __2. Home page Test__

+  *2.1 Test main search field with entering name "Adomas" text*

+    1. Open Home page;
+    2. Enter name Adomas in the main search field;
+    3. Click main search element;
+    4. Read name banner text;
+    Expected result: web page with information about name Adomas will be opened.